Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 In parallel parenting, each parent follows their own set of rules or parenting styles.

-The nonreligious parent is relieved of the responsibility of taking the child to church or scheduling study time.
 Even though the child is initially confused by the difference in parenting styles, the child will rapidly learn the differences between the two houses.

-Allows for slow recovery
+Allows for Slow Recovery

 The distance prevents flare-ups, allows the parent to respond proactively rather than reactively, and prevents emotional outbursts that could impede the healing process.